Clan Macqueen

 Clan Macqueen is a Highland Scottish clan and a member of the Chattan Confederation.
-The clan does not currently have a chief and is therefore considered an Armigerous clan.
+The clan does not currently have a chief and is therefore considered an armigerous clan.

 History

 Origins

 The name MacQueen is sometimes also given as MacSween which means son of Sweyn.
 The MacQueens are allegedly of the same descent as the Clan Donald, having kinship with the High Kings of Ireland.
-The MacQueens are said to have provided a guard for a daughter of the chief of Clan MacDonald of Clan Ranald, who married a chief of the Clan Mackintosh.
+The MacQueens are said to have provided a guard for a daughter of the chief of Clan MacDonald of Clanranald, who married a chief of the Clan Mackintosh.
 The Mackintosh clan were also chiefs of the Chattan Confederation and so the MacQueens settled around Findhorn and became part of the confederation of Clan Chattan.

 The Clan MacQueen was then known as the Clan Revan.
 The chiefs became the Lairds of Corrieborough and were highly regarded amongst the supporters of the MacDonalds.

 18th century

 The chief of the Clan MacDonald of Sleat said in 1778: "it does me great honour to have the sons of the Chieftains in the Regiment and as the MacQueens have been invariably attached to our family, to whom we believe we owe our existence, I am proud of the nomination".

 The MacQueens or MacSweens were numerous in the Hebrides.
 The Reverend of Snizort, Donald MacQueen was of such intellect that he even impressed the doctor Samuel Johnson when he visited the Hebrides.
 The name MacQueen was not always highly regarded as Robert McQueen, Lord Braxfield, a notorious 18th-century judge was feared for his savage sentences and use of the death penalty.

 The chief's family is believed to have moved to New Zealand and the clan became scattered throughout Scotland and the rest of the English-speaking world.